 Copyright © 2015 The American Phytopathological Society • DOI: 10.1094/PHYTO-04-15-0085-RVW

-The ecosystem and the economy are in constant flux, and so is the coffee rust, which, like flu viruses, is constantly mutating.
-This means that living with Hemileia Vastatrix is always a snapshot in time and can change at any time.
-For example, it's getting much hotter in the higher regions these days than it was just a few years ago.
-While our partners at Finca El Arbol used to have daily highs of around 25°C at Easter, the hottest time of year in Nicaragua, temperatures today rise to 35°C or higher.
+The ecosystem and the economy are constantly changing, and so is coffee rust, which mutates continuously like flu viruses.
+This means that coexistence with Hemileia Vastatrix is always a snapshot and can change at any time.
+For example, it is much hotter in the upper regions today than it was just a few years ago.
+Our partners from Finca El Arbol used to have a maximum daily temperature of about 25°C at Easter, the hottest time of the year in Nicaragua, but today temperatures rise to 35°C or higher.

 Unstable stock market - catalyst for Roya

-Added to this are the challenges of the stock market, which keeps prices unstable and makes long-term planning impossible.
-If prices are too low and the coffee farmer cannot cover his costs, let alone invest in renewing coffee plants, maintaining the coffee farm, or combating Hemileia vastatrix or diseases, he must abandon his farm.
-The land becomes overgrown, and coffee rust spreads unchecked.
+Added to this are the challenges of the stock market, which keeps prices unstable and makes long-term future planning impossible.
+If prices are too low and the coffee farmer cannot cover costs, let alone invest in renewing coffee plants, maintaining the coffee farm, or combating Hemileia Vastatrix or diseases, they must abandon their farm.
+The land becomes wild, and coffee rust spreads unchecked.

-The control of Hemileia Vastatrix has massively increased the cost of coffee production.
-With low prices, farmers cannot afford the control and are forced to abandon their farms, leave the countryside, and build a new life elsewhere.
+The control of Hemileia Vastatrix has significantly increased the cost of coffee production.
+At low prices, farmers cannot afford to control it and have to abandon their farms, leave rural life, and build a new life elsewhere.

 Roya shaped the coffee world as it is today

-While coffee rust only marginally reduced the global coffee supply, it shaped global trade in other ways.
-After 1900, the Dutch invested in the development of the resistant species Coffea canephora , which soon rocked the global coffee scene and today accounts for approximately 40% of coffee production.
-The plant, originally developed as a response to coffee rust, transformed and shaped the structure of global coffee production and consumption in the 20th century.
+While coffee rust has only marginally reduced the global supply of coffee, it has shaped global trade in other ways.
+After 1900, the Dutch invested in the development of the resistant species Coffea Canephora, which soon revolutionized the global coffee scene and today accounts for about 40% of coffee production.
+The plant, originally developed as an answer to coffee rust, transformed and shaped the structure of global coffee production and consumption in the 20th century.
 But more on that another time.

 https://www.youtube.com/watch?v=gnPChFLHWA4